compactr/protocol/README.md

 ### 2.3 Size limits

-Some primitive types (e.g., `Boolean`) have fixed sizes and therefore MUST NOT encode size bytes, while others (e.g.,: `String`) have dynamic sizes and MUST include between one and four size bytes.
+Some primitive types (e.g., `Boolean`) have fixed sizes and therefore MUST NOT encode size bytes, while others (e.g.,: `String`) have variable sizes and MUST include between one and four size bytes.

 Size bytes are represented by unsigned integers of varying sizes, which are described in the [primitives](#4-primitives) section of this document.